 '''

-module stack(stackType, push, pop, newStack) where ...
+module Stack(stackType, push, pop, newStack) where ...

 '''

-1. Names of datatypes: This exports only the datatype, whose name must be accessible in this module, but not the constructors of the datatype.
-The export of a datatype without its constructors allows the definition of abstract datatypes.
+- 1. Names of datatypes: This exports only the datatype, whose name must be accessible in this module, but not the constructors of the datatype.
+The export of a datatype without its constructors allows the definition of abstract datatypes. - 2.
+Datatypes with all constructors: If the export list contains the entry t(..), then t must be a datatype whose name is in the module.
+In this case, the datatype t and all constructors of this datatype, which must be also accessible in this module, are exported.

-- 2. Datatypes with all constructors: If the export list contains the entry t(..), then t must be a datatype whose name is in the module.
-In this case, the datatype t and all constructors of this datatype, which must be also accessible in this module, are exported. - 3.
-Names of functions: This exports the corresponding functions whose names must be accessible in this module.
+- 3. Names of functions: This exports the corresponding functions whose names must be accessible in this module.
 The types occurring in the argument and result type of this function are implicitly exported, otherwise the function may not be applicable outside this module. - 4.
-Modules: The set of all accessible entities imported from a module m into the current module (see below) can be exported by a single entry "module m" in the export list.
-For instance, if the head of the module stack is defined as above, the module head specifies that the module queue exports the entities stackType, push, pop, newStack, enqueue, and dequeue.
+Modules: The set of all accessible entities imported from a module M into the current module (see below) can be exported by a single entry "module M" in the export list.
+For instance, if the head of the module Stack is defined as above, the module head specifies that the module queue exports the entities stackType, push, pop, newStack, enqueue, and dequeue.

 '''

-module queue(module stack, enqueue, dequeue) where ...
+module Queue(module Stack, enqueue, dequeue) where ...

 '''

 The unqualified names of the exported entities of a module must be pairwise different to avoid name clashes in the use of these entities.
-For instance, the module exports the names m.f and m.g, i.e., a qualified entity consists always of the name of the exported module followed by a dot and the unqualified name of the entity (without spaces between the dot and the names).
-If module ma also exports the entity f, then the export declaration is not allowed since the exported name m.f cannot be uniquely resolved.
+For instance, the module exports the names M.f and M.g, i.e., a qualified entity consists always of the name of the exported module followed by a dot and the unqualified name of the entity.
+Spaces are not allowed between the dot and the module/function name.
+Thus, an identifier immediately followed by a dot and a variable or infix operator identifier is always interpreted as a qualified name.

 '''

-module m(f,ma.g) where
+module M(f,Ma.g) where

-import ma
+import Ma

-f x = ma.g x
+f x = Ma.g x

 '''